Glossary

 Where Can I Find Emergency First Aid at Work?

-The first aid box should be placed at strategic points throughout the building, with posters directing visitors to the location of the kit and providing contact information for the first responder.
-Additionally, first aid kits should be placed near each workstation, and employees should be introduced to first responders.
-It’s also important to have a vehicle first aid kit on hand in case of an emergency.
+Place first aid boxes at strategic points throughout the building, with posters pointing visitors to the nearest kit and listing contact details for the first responder.
+Keep kits near each workstation, and make sure employees know who their first responders are.
+A vehicle kit is worth having on hand too, in case an emergency strikes away from the building.

 How Many First Aid Kits Do I Need at Work?